graphile/graphile.github.io/src/pages/postgraphile/views.md

   person_id references app_public.person (id)
 );

-CREATE VIEW personal_data_view AS
+CREATE VIEW personal_data_view
+  WITH (security_barrier, check_option = 'cascaded');
+  AS
     SELECT personal_data.*
     FROM app_public.personal_data personal_data
-  INNER JOIN app_public.person person on person.id = current_settings('jwt.id');
+    WHERE person_id = current_user_id()
 ```

+(`current_user_id()` here is a function that might return something like `nullif(current_setting('jwt.claims.user_id', true), '')::int`)

 ### API Layer

-Using `views`, one can create an access layer that will remain consistent even
+Using views, one can create an access layer that will remain consistent even
-while making changes to the underlying tables (simple name changes can be solved using smart comments).
+while making changes to the underlying tables - for example when splitting
+tables or combining them.
+Note that simple name changes can be solved using

-Help expanding this page would be welcome, please use the "Suggest
-improvements to this page" link above.
+smart comments without the need for views.